 Meredith is a curator and artist who specializes in new media, interactive, and community engaged art.
-In addition to her role as curator of MoFA, she also teaches Museum and Cultural Heritage Studies in the Department of Art History and in the MFA program in the Department of Art.
+In addition to her role as curator of MoFA, she also teaches in the Department of Art.
 Prior to coming to FSU, she was the Director of Galleries at Indiana State University where she taught in the Department of Art and Design.
 She previously served as the Executive Director of the Nemeth Art Center in Park Rapids, MN.

 BFA – Cornell University